MarkusHumetus/Image_sports_classification/README.md

 Evaluation will be based on the f1_score from predictions of the dataset and the groundtruth (900), code quality (200) and documentation (100). (maximum puntuation 1200).

 ## Methodology

-1. Load and Check initial images and to homogenize formats and confirm its availability.
+1. Load and Check initial images to homogenize formats, confirm its availability, check class distribution.

-2 -> Wep scrapping of new images for each sport to increas##e the training set.

-3 -> Validate new images: content and size.

-4 -> Split images to 3 squared images with no aspect ratio distortion.

-5 -> Generation of arrays with images at the proper size and lists with labelling (testing/validation array included)

-6 -> Create different Convolutional Neural Network/CNN: the simplest one, with augmented images, adding an initial pretained model.

-1. Load,  Explore and Transform dara (images&labels)
-2. Construct different Convolutional Neuronal Networks and train them.
-3. Screening classification by machine Learning.
-4. Tunning of hyperparameters to optimize the chosen model.
-5. Predict the status for the test data set (supplied without label) with the optimised model.
+2. Build and train Convolutiona Neuronal Networks / CNNs.
+An initial screening of different pretrained models which are the base model (initial layers) of the CNN. p
+3. Select the best model/s and study deeper with image augmentation, fine tunning by unfrezeen last layers of base pretrained model,...

+4. Increase training set of images by web scrapping.
+Images have to be validated: format, dupplicates and right labelling if considered representative (if not discarded).

+5. Compare performance of best model with the extended set of training images.

+6. Load models&wheights to predictions with test set of images.
+Compare the metrics.

+7. Report results and conclusions.

 ## Tools